jruels/adv-docker/labs/5-security/index.md

 ## Running as non-root

-You may recall from lab 3 that you can build a Go program as a static binary and, using multi-stage builds, insert it on the scratch image like so:
+You may recall that you can build a Go program as a static binary and, using multi-stage builds, insert it on the scratch image like so:

 ```
 FROM golang:1.9-alpine